-The Warren County Beekeepers Association is a non-profit organization and has been meeting for more than 40 years.
+The Warren County Ohio Beekeepers is a non-profit organization and has been meeting for more than 40 years.
 It is a rich source of information.
 Many of the members have been keeping bees for more than 15 years and at least one member for 50 years!
 Harvesting the maximum honey is as much art as science, so being able to ask questions to these long-time beekeepers has enabled newer beekeepers to gain knowledge and confidence faster than they possibly could on their own.
 The club’s regular meetings are held at 1:00 p.m. the second Sunday of every month (except January) at The Lebanon Presbyterian Church at 123 N. East Street in Lebanon, Ohio.
 Annual membership dues are a bargain at only twenty dollars.

 Our 2019 club officers, voted in at the December meeting are as follows: